 Top game companies hire technical artists, and it’s a good thing too: imagine the thousands of artists on Red Dead Redemption II being on a different page from writers and a director like Rob Nelson.
 It would be a nightmare.
 Thankfully, they’re there to make sure nothing gets lost in the cracks.

-These are games that are currently being developed, still in their alpha stage, and they’re able to be played by the gaming community, having the gamers’ purchases of the access to fund the developer’s further production.
+These are games that are currently being developed, still in their alpha stage, and they’re able to be played by the gaming community, having the gamers’ purchases of the access to funding the developer’s further production.
 A personal favorite of mine, Rust, was put on Early Access in 2014.
 It was an ambitious aim: a free-roam survival game.

 I absolutely loved it in all of its different builds.
 It recently got a full release nearly four years later.
-That may seem like a long time, but the productions pipeline must be moving in tandem with all of the developers, using the valuable feedback from their users to better the game and make sure that it releases in its best possible state at the time.
+That may seem like a long time, but the production pipeline must be moving in tandem with all of the developers, using the valuable feedback from their users to better the game and make sure that it releases in its best possible state at the time.

 Garry Newman, the developer, warned people not to get their hopes up that this will be a huge celebration when the game launches regularly.
 He says: